-The keyword in disinfo politics is "but" as addressed thus: "We hear your calls for reform and understand that true morality, morale and efficiency dictate that we do things better; but …” there follows a long list of excuses why inefficient and immoral practices must remain routine.
+The keyword in disinfo politics is "but" as addressed thus: "We hear your calls for reform; we understand that true morality, morale and efficiency dictate that we do things better; but …” there follows a long list of excuses why inefficient and immoral practices must remain routine.

 “Please be reasonable, ladies and gentlemen.
-What you propose would be impractical, too costly, subject to abuse by thugs, inconsistent with ancient protocols we cherish; it might encourage our enemies, etc., etc....”
-Ephemeral religious dogma, ideological gobbledygook, distortions of history, exquisitely composed literary blather, commercial advertising, sports babble, arena violence, empty show trials, soap opera trivia, “scientific” data and “mathematical” conclusions that wind up being utterly false: the whole broadcast robotically through monologue media—endlessly, from as many sources as possible, in lavish detail, with painful exactitude and at nonstop volume.
+What you propose would be impractical, too costly, subject to abuse by thugs, inconsistent with ancient protocols; it might encourage our enemies, etc., etc....”
+Ephemeral religious dogma, ideological gobbledygook, distortions of history, exquisitely composed literary blather, commercial advertising, sports babble, arena violence, empty show trials, soap opera trivia, “scientific” data and “mathematical” conclusions that wind up being utterly false: the whole broadcast robotically through monologue media—nonstop, from as many sources as possible, in lavish detail, with painful exactitude and at full volume.

 Significant matters are lied about obsessively, usually by omission.
 This trancelike state becomes hypnotic and self-reinforcing.
 Producers and spectators alike refuse to distinguish obvious lies from the truth.
 Disinfo elites are just as vulnerable to their own disinformation as their host proletariat.
 Destructive activities increase while real wealth evaporates.